junxit/us-congress-bills-117/metadata.md

 - 2021-02-25 — Referred to the Committee on the Judiciary, and in addition to the Committees on Foreign Affairs, Homeland Security, and Intelligence (Permanent Select), for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2021-02-25 — Referred to the Committee on the Judiciary, and in addition to the Committees on Foreign Affairs, Homeland Security, and Intelligence (Permanent Select), for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2021-02-25 — Referred to the Committee on the Judiciary, and in addition to the Committees on Foreign Affairs, Homeland Security, and Intelligence (Permanent Select), for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2021-02-26 — Referred to the Subcommittee on Border Security, Facilitation, and Operations.
+- 2021-04-14 — Committee Consideration and Mark-up Session Held.
+- 2021-04-14 — Ordered to be Reported (Amended) by the Yeas and Nays: 25 - 17.
+- 2021-04-16 — Committee on Foreign Affairs discharged.
+- 2021-04-16 — Committee on Foreign Affairs discharged.
+- 2021-04-16 — Committee on Homeland Security discharged.
+- 2021-04-16 — Committee on Homeland Security discharged.
+- 2021-04-16 — Committee on Intelligence (Permanent) discharged.
+- 2021-04-16 — Committee on Intelligence (Permanent) discharged.
+- 2021-04-16 — Placed on the Union Calendar, Calendar No. 7.
+- 2021-04-16 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+117-20, Part I.
+- 2021-04-16 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+117-20, Part I.